Educorreia932/FEUP-EDAA/README.md

 Our project consists in analysing a set of taxi trips and their trajectories in the city of Porto.

-It was divided into two parts, the first one consisting in developing a map matching solution.
+It was divided into two parts, the first one consisting in developing a map matching solution and the second one in clustering taxis positions.

 ## Installing